namelivia/movie-quote-mastodon-bot/README.md

 ## Requeriments

 * python3.7
-* pipenv
+* poetry

 ## Installation

-Clone the project, navigate to its root folder and execute `pipenv install` for installing it's dependencies.
+Clone the project, navigate to its root folder and execute `poetry install` for installing it's dependencies.

 ## Configuration